Herbs for Dreaming

 EGCG is a polyphenol, a group of plant chemicals with health benefits for humans.
 It is the most bioactive compound in green tea and occurs almost exclusively in green and white teas.
 EGCg has been demonstrated to improve memory functions.

 This natural supplement has been used for centuries in China as a memory enhancer, and was even noted by the ancient Greeks for its powerful mind-inducing effects.
 Galantamine is known as a cholinergic agent or a cholinesterase inhibitor.
 In the brain, the compound blocks the action of acetylcholinesterase, an enzyme that breaks down the neurotransmitter acetylcholine.
-So, we know that the presence of galantamine has been shown to promote dreaming sleep.
-Specifically, the compound acts immediately to increase the duration of REM sleep, and the dream state is made more structurally sound.
+This important neurotransmitter lengthens the REM dreaming phase of sleep and, at heightened levels, increases dream recall, dream vividness, and lucid dreaming.
 Also, not only does galantamine increase the period of sleep that gives us dreams, but it also seems to help with recalling those dreams upon awakening.

 Gotu kola has safely been used as a natural sleep aid for thousands of years.
 Gotu kola is an important natural remedy in Chinese, Indonesian, and Indian Ayurvedic medicine its health benefits are legendary.
 In traditional Chinese medicine, gotu kola is believed to promote longevity and, in fact, its Chinese name means 'fountain of youth.'
 Yogis have used it as a meditation aid and it has been thought to restore balance to the left and right hemispheres of the brain.
 Gotu kola protects your brain from damage incurred by the assaults of everyday life.
 So far, studies show it protects the brain from neurotoxins like lead, arsenic, aluminum and monosodium glutamate (MSG), a ubiquitous food additive that causes brain fog, migraines, and mood swings. (reference)